Emil Nolde: Nazi-looted art

 Nolde's work has become the focus of renewed attention after a painting entitled Blumengarten (Utenwarf) from 1917, which now hangs in the art museum Moderna Museet, Stockholm, Sweden, and has been valued at US$4 million, was discovered to have been looted from Otto Nathan Deutsch, a German-Jewish refugee whose heirs, including a Holocaust survivor, are asking for its return.
 The Swedish government decided in 2007 that the museum must settle with the heirs.
 Deutsch was forced to flee Germany before World War II and left for Amsterdam in late 1938 or early 1939.
 The painting was sold to the Swedish museum at an auction in Switzerland, where it had resurfaced in 1967.

 In 2015, Nolde's Maiwiese (Maienwiese) [Meadow in May], 1915, (Inv.
 Nr.
 94) was restituted by the Lentos Art Museum in Linz to the heirs of Dr. Otto Siegfried Julius.

+In 2017 the Wilhelm Lehmbruck Museum Foundation restituted the painting “Women in a Flower Garden” by Emil Nolde to the heirs of Eduard Müller who was murdered in a Nazi concentration camp in 1942.

+In 2019 the city of Düsseldorf agreed to restitute Nolde's The Actress to the heirs of Curt Schueler.
+The painting had been acquired for Düsseldorf by Conrad Doebbeke.

 In 2000 the Wilhelm Lehmbruck Museum Foundation, Duisburg rejected a restitution request from the family of the Breslau (Wroclaw) collector Dr. Ismar Littmann for Nolde's painting Buchsbaumgarten (Boxtree Garden).